-3 Top Skin Concerns Dermatologists See Every Fall
+3 Top Skin Concerns Dermatologists Treat Every Fall

 Skin-Care Concern #1: Summer Sun Damage

-As the humidity levels plummet and the weather becomes more dry in the fall, Dr. Bhanusali says that one of the top concerns he sees is dry skin.
-Dry skin caused by lower levels of moisture in the air can be avoided if you follow the right skin-care steps.
-Use a hydrating body wash when you shower, pat your skin dry — never rub — and immediately lock in hydration with a body butter, lotion or cream.
-Same goes for your facial skin —reach for creamy cleansers and emollient creams this time of year.
+As the humidity levels and temperatures drop, Dr. Bhanusali says that one of the top concerns he sees is dry or dehydrated skin.
+This can be caused by lower levels of moisture in the air and from summer sun damage.
+Be sure to incorporate a gentle cleanser (like the CeraVe Hydrating Cream-to-Foam Cleanser) and a creamy moisturizer (try the Kiehl’s Ultra Facial Cream) into your morning and nighttime routines.
+On the body, use a hydrating body wash when you shower, pat your skin dry and immediately lock in hydration with a body butter, lotion or cream.

 Skin-Care Concern #3: Contact Dermatitis

-Once your bikinis and sundresses are in storage and fall layers have become the normal, skin-care concern number three begins to pop up: “We also see a lot of contact dermatitis due to reactions to wool and other cold weather clothing,” says Dr. Bhanusal.
-To avoid this type of skin irritation we recommend either avoiding these fabrics all together or consider wearing a soft cotton shirt underneath to create a barrier between your skin and the fabric.
+“We also see a lot of contact dermatitis due to reactions to wool and other cold-weather clothing,” says Dr. Bhanusal.
+To avoid this type of skin irritation, consider wearing a soft cotton shirt underneath sweaters and thick clothing to create a barrier between your skin and the fabric.